 Traditionally and currently, dentists tend to focus on teeth and gums.
 The neuromuscular approach goes further than traditional dentistry and bases much of its success on getting muscles and nerves to work harmoniously with your teeth and joints.

-If you are in Nashville and need a dentist who relies on neuromuscular diagnostics to bring harmony to oral muscles and effectively end your dental discomfort, please contact our office online or call us directly at (615) 383-6787 to book an appointment with Dr. Kent White.
+If you are in Nashville and need a dentist who relies on neuromuscular diagnostics to bring harmony to oral muscles and effectively end your dental discomfort, please contact our office online or call us directly at (615) 383-6787 to book an appointment with Dr. Forbes.

 Our treatment options are presented for your consideration and give you a basic understanding of our do-no-harm strategy.